Document management, data, diaries etc

 • Regular Audits: Department heads or designated personnel will conduct periodic audits of data entries within Maltix systems to ensure compliance with these guidelines.

 • Error Correction: Correct any identified data entry errors immediately upon detection.
-Report systemic issues or frequently occurring errors to your manager or Maltix QR Site Admin.
+Report systemic issues or frequently occurring errors to your manager or Maltix Tribe Admin.

 4.4.
 Data Security and Confidentiality (via User Login)

-• Access Control: Only access data within the Maltix QR Site relevant to your job function, as determined by your user login permissions.
+• Access Control: Only access data within the Maltix Tribe relevant to your job function, as determined by your user login permissions.
 Do not share your login credentials.

-• Confidentiality: Treat all client and company data accessed via the Maltix QR Site as confidential.
-Do not disclose sensitive information to unauthorized parties.
+• Confidentiality: Treat all client and company data accessed via the Maltix Tribe as confidential.
+Do not disclose sensitive information to unauthorised parties.

-• Compliance: Adhere to all internal Maltix data protection policies accessible within the Maltix QR Site, ensuring compliance with relevant regulations for data collected via Maltix forms.
+• Compliance: Adhere to all internal Maltix data protection policies accessible within the Maltix Tribe, ensuring compliance with relevant regulations for data collected via Maltix forms.

 5. Responsibilities

-• All Maltix QR Site Members: Responsible for accurate and timely data entry and for adhering to these guidelines.
+• All Maltix Tribe Members: Responsible for accurate and timely data entry and for adhering to these guidelines.

 • Department Heads/Managers: Responsible for monitoring data quality within their teams and providing training on data entry procedures for Maltix systems.

-• Maltix QR Site Admin/IT Support: Responsible for system maintenance, data backups, and ensuring the data security infrastructure of the Maltix QR Site.
+• Maltix Tribe Admin/IT Support: Responsible for system maintenance, data backups, and ensuring the data security infrastructure of the Maltix Tribe.

 Appointment Scheduling and Calendar Management (SOP)

-1. Purpose This Standard Operating Procedure (SOP) establishes consistent procedures for scheduling appointments and managing calendars efficiently and effectively within Maltix.
-This ensures optimal time utilization, clear communication, and seamless coordination for all Maltix QR Site members and external stakeholders engaged through our platforms.
+This Standard Operating Procedure (SOP) establishes consistent procedures for scheduling appointments and managing calendars efficiently and effectively within Maltix.
+This ensures optimal time utilisation, clear communication, and seamless coordination for all Maltix Tribe members and external stakeholders engaged through our platforms.

-2. Scope This SOP applies to all Maltix QR Site members who are responsible for scheduling internal or external appointments, meetings, or managing their own or others' calendars using Maltix-integrated tools.
+This SOP applies to all Maltix Tribe members who are responsible for scheduling internal or external appointments, meetings, or managing their own or others' calendars using Maltix-integrated tools.

 3. Definitions

-• TITAN Calendar System: The primary tool used for scheduling, integrated within the Maltix QR Site environment (e.g., CRM-integrated scheduling features within Maltix Business Applications, or the calendar function directly linked to Maltix Connect for user interaction).
+• TITAN Calendar System: The primary tool used for scheduling, integrated within the Maltix Tribe environment (e.g., CRM-integrated scheduling features within Maltix Business Applications, or the calendar function directly linked to Maltix Connect for user interaction).

 • Appointment: A scheduled meeting, call, or event with a specific date, time, and participants.